 Let us estimate the remnants abundance ignoring any interaction between the different fluids and approximating again the redshift of each fluid with the expression $\rho \propto a^{-3(1+w)}$ for constant $w$.
 Until the moment $t_\text{rh}$ the energy density of the PBH remnants increases relatively to the runaway scalar field as $\rho_\text{rem}/\rho_\varphi\propto a^3$ and afterwards, that radiation dominates, it increases as $\rho_\text{rem}/\rho_\text{rad}\propto T^{-1}$.
 It is

 where $\tilde{c}_\text{S}=2^{1/4} \left({g(T_\text{rh})}/{g(T_\text{eq})} \right)^{-1/4} \Omega_\text{Matter}/\Omega_\text{DM}$ and $M_\text{eq}\sim 6\times 10^{50}$ g is the horizon mass at the moment of radiation-matter equality.
-For times $t<t_\text{rh}$ the Hubble radius mass increases like $M_\text{hor} \propto a^3$ and given that $M_\text{hor}(t_\text{evap})=(3/2)M^3/m^2_\text{Pl}$ the above expression can be simplified,
+For times $t<t_\text{rh}$ the Hubble radius mass increases like $M_\text{hor} \propto a^3$ and given that $M_\text{hor}(t_\text{evap})=(3/2)M_{\text{PBH}}^3/m^2_\text{Pl}$ the above expression can be simplified,

 For the benchmark values $\beta\sim 10^{-10}$ and $M_\text{PBH}\sim 10^5$ g the remnants are found overabundant, except for masses much less than the Planck mass.
-In Fig. \ref{Figremnants} we depict the allowed parameter space for the kination scenario reheated via PBH evaporation when a remnant is left behind.
+In Figure \ref{Figremnants}, we depict the allowed parameter space for the kination scenario with reheating via PBH evaporation when a remnant is left behind.
 Since $\Omega_\text{rem}/\Omega_\text{DM}\leq 1$, a large part of the $(M_\text{PBH}, \beta)$ space is ruled out because remnants overclose the universe.
-Smaller $\beta$ values are in accordance with the observed dark matter values for $M_\text{rem}\sim m_\text{Pl}$ however such $\beta$ values are rather small for a successful reheating.
-We will further comment of the allowed $\beta$ values in the following.
+Smaller $\beta$ values are in accordance with the observed dark matter values for $M_\text{rem}\sim m_\text{Pl}$.
+However, such $\beta$ values are rather small for a successful reheating.
+We will further comment on the allowed $\beta$ values in the~following.

-\subsubsection{Remnants abundance with PBH domination}
+\subsubsection{Remnants Abundance with PBH Domination}

 If the fraction of the universe energy density that collapses into PBHs is above $\beta_\text{thresh}$ then a PBH domination phase is realized.
 At the moment of PBH evaporation the remnants contain a small amount of the energy density,